silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 </tbody>
 </table>

-This tutorial intends to demonstrate the capability of building websites on {{site.data.keyword.Bluemix_notm}} infrastructure with secure networking, and does not intend to provide a fully operational WordPress deployment.
-To run this tutorial, the infrastructure costs that incur are restricted to the virtual servers and the load balancer that are provisioned as part of this tutorial.
+This tutorial intends to demonstrate the capability of building websites on {{site.data.keyword.Bluemix_notm}} classic infrastructure with secure networking, and does not intend to provide a fully operational WordPress deployment.
+To run this tutorial, the classic infrastructure costs that incur are restricted to the virtual servers and the load balancer that are provisioned as part of this tutorial.
 No costs are required for DNS domain names or SSL/TLS certificates.
-All infrastructure resources are provisioned with an hourly billing type.
-The actual costs for you depend on the type of virtual server that you provision and the number of hours that you use your infrastructure resources.
+All classic infrastructure resources are provisioned with an hourly billing type.
+The actual costs for you depend on the type of classic virtual server that you provision and the number of hours that you use your classic infrastructure resources.
 As a result of limiting the costs for this tutorial, the website in WordPress is not configured with HTTPS security.
 {: important}

 ## Objectives
 {: #objectives_single_site_wordpress}

-In this tutorial, you use Terraform to deploy IBM Cloud infrastructure components that you use to set up a WordPress sample app by using Ansible.
+In this tutorial, you use Terraform to deploy {{site.data.keyword.Bluemix_notm}} classic infrastructure components that you use to set up a WordPress sample app by using Ansible.
 In particular, you will:

 - Set up your environment and all the software that you need for your sample WordPress app, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and Ansible.
-- Provision {{site.data.keyword.Bluemix_notm}} infrastructure components for your WordPress sample app by using Terraform.
+- Provision {{site.data.keyword.Bluemix_notm}} classoc infrastructure components for your WordPress sample app by using Terraform.
-- Import infrastructure resource information from Terraform to Ansible.
+- Import classic infrastructure resource information from Terraform to Ansible.
-- Deploy a sample WordPress app on your {{site.data.keyword.Bluemix_notm}} infrastructure with Ansible.
+- Deploy a sample WordPress app on your {{site.data.keyword.Bluemix_notm}} classic infrastructure with Ansible.
 - Use Ansible to finalize the setup of your WordPress app.

 ## Time required